minimalwebassets/yoga/README.md

-# Coaching Neubauer
+# Yoga

-This repository contains the source code for https://coaching-neubauer.de/, a personal landing page for the speech training services offered by the developers' mother and mother-in-law.
+This repository contains the source code for https://yoga.minimalwebassets.com/, a template of a landing page for an imaginary yoga studio.
 It is designed using [JAMStack](https://jamstack.org) principles and uses the following frameworks and technologies as primary building blocks:

 * [Netlify](https://netlify.com).
 Free global CDN, continuous deployment, and serverless functions.
 * [Next.js](https://nextjs.org).
 Server-side rendering and static HTML with React.